Carlos A. Almenara, PhD

 Eating Behavior - Body Image - Cyberpsychology - eHealth

-I am a cognitive-behavioral psychologist working as a full-time professor researcher at Universidad Peruana de Ciencias Aplicadas (Lima, Peru), I am member of Minsky Lab and founder of the research lab: Cybermind Lab.
+I am a cognitive-behavioral psychologist working as a full-time professor researcher at Universidad Peruana de Ciencias Aplicadas (Lima, Peru), and founder of the research lab: Cybermind Lab.

 My major interests are eating behavior and body image although right now I am developing my career interests within the field of neuroscience and computational sciences.

 My interest for eating behavior started in the early 2000s when I was studying psychology in Peru.
 At that time I started to visit a hospital which provides treatment for people with Anorexia Nervosa, a truly complex condition that fascinated me for the next five years.

 Then, when I moved to Padova (Italy) in 2006 I felt in love with the passion italians put on food and cooking.
 I spent almost two years learning about food, food history, and eating well under Luigi Cornaro's rule of measure and sobriety.